alvin677/KingsUI/README.md

 });
 ```

-Windows has got a couple of useful functions:
+Windows has got a couple of useful functions/methods:
 ```lua
 firstWindow.toggleVisibility();
 firstWindow.clear();